C-Sto/Writeups/HowTo/Blocks/1.ECB Cut and Paste/README.md

 If you are in the unfortunate position where you need to paste it on the border between two blocks, and it comes in the plaintext before we can add padding, you are going to need to generate valid plaintext for both of those blocks, and replace them.

+I've provided a test tool in python, it breaks the ciphertext into blocks, and lets you know the length to